-Applicants interested in applying for the NJPLACE 2.0 grant program must submit a Letter of Intent (LOI) to express interest in the grant opportunity.
-This notification allows NJDOL to have sufficient resources in place to carefully review each proposal.
+In additional to registering in SAGE, applicants interested in applying for the NJPLACE grant must also submit a Letter of Intent (LOI) to express interest in the grant opportunity.
+This notification allows NJDOL to have sufficient resources in place to carefully review each proposal, and to obtain access to the application in SAGE.
 Applicants must complete, sign and submit a letter of intent as soon as the applicant is interesting in applying for the grant opportunity.
 A sample LOI can be found in Attachment I. The completed and signed LOI must be emailed as an attachment to ApprenticeshipUnit@dol.nj.gov.